atticusofsparta/ao-chess/processes/src/chess/registry/chess_registry.md

 Spawn a new game process and record the ID in the games registry
 - add the game id to the live games list
 - add the game id to the creators game list
+- will add creator to Players list if not already there

 #### `Spawned`
 Spawned is a reserved action handler name in aos that is sent to a parent process from a child process it spawned.